TN Visa Research Technician Jobs

 Document the theoretical link to your degree

-TN officers scrutinize whether your science or engineering degree directly supports your lab technician duties.
+TN visa officers scrutinize whether your science or engineering degree directly supports your lab technician duties.
 Prepare a credential summary that maps your coursework to specific research methods you'll use on the job.

 Target employers with active federal research contracts